Wakanda/wakanda-oauth2/README.md

 Both methods return exception errors or a success value.
 An exception is a JSON object with a `error` and `error_description` properties.

+## Use of setLoginListener()

+If you use a setLoginListener() in your solution, be aware that currentUSer().ID is used to authentified a user session.
+This ID should be static over time and always point to the same user.

 ##Feature Request / Bug Report
 Please open an issue for any bugs or feature requests.